automatarr/automatarr/OLD-CHANGELOG.md

   be a mistake in the manifest.
 - HLS now uses the proxy when loading AES-128 DRM as ClearKey objects, which is required for some services.
 It will only be used if `Track.needs_proxy` is True.
-- The WiAutomatarr and ClearKey DRM classes decrypt functions no longer ask for a track.
+- The Widevine and ClearKey DRM classes decrypt functions no longer ask for a track.
 Instead, they ask for an input file path to which it will decrypt.
 It will automatically delete the input file and put the decrypted data in its place.